-Assemble the cotter pin joint as shown earlier.
+Assemble your neck joint assembly.
 Sit the bear's head in your lap or on your table upside down so the opening is up.
 Set the assembled joint inside.
-Thread your waxed thread on your 3" needle and sew a gathering stitch all around the neck opening.
+Thread your waxed thread/floss on your 3" needle and sew a gathering stitch all around the neck opening.
 Leave a long tail to start and to end.
 I like to start and end at the back of the neck.

 Now first make sure both tail ends are about the same length and pull the opening closed tightly.
 Tie a square knot.
 The waxed thread really helps here as it helps to keep the knot.
 I don't stop there, however.
-I want to be sure this stays closed
+I want to be sure this stays closed ©

-I take each tail end of the floss and make large back stitches all around the joint, ending up at where I started.
+Now I take each tail end of the floss and make large back stitches all round the joint, ending up at where I started.
 Do this with both tails.
 Now tie another square knot and sink the tails into the head (take your large 5" needle and go into the head right next to the knot, going thru to the other side of the head.
 Tug to pull the knot on the other side and then snip off the tails that now come out on the top part of the head.
 You now have a VERY secure neck joint!
-See the photos below for more details